 1. Any wine which is deemed to be counterfeit or in any other way fraudulent.

-2. Wines which have a very low fill level, separated color, are leaking or are deemed to already be spoiled.
+3. Wines which have low shoulder fill levels, color separation, are leaking or are deemed to already be spoiled.